Sunday, November 17

 *Uganda 13-0 Djibouti

-Uganda’s senior women team, the Crested Cranes, turned on the beast mode to obliterate debutants Djibouti and get off the mark in the 2019 CECAFA Women Championship in Tanzania.
+Uganda’s senior women team, the Crested Cranes, turned on the beast mode to obliterate debutants Djibouti, scoring 13 goals and get off the mark in the 2019 CECAFA Women Championship in Tanzania.

 A quintet from Juliet Nalukenge, a hat-trick from both Nassuna Hasifah and Fazilah Ikwaput plus a goal each from Nababi Amina and Najjemba Fauziah completed Uganda’s rout.